Luis Garcia Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Cubs pitching staff ranks 12th in the league.
+- The Cubs pitching staff is 13th in the league with a collective nine strikeouts per nine innings.

-- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.41).
+- The Cubs have the fifth-ranked team ERA across all league pitching staffs (3.44).

-- Cubs pitchers combine to surrender 24 home runs (0.9 per game), the fifth-fewest in the league.
+- The Cubs give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.